GameCourseProject/gamecourse/README.md

   - Now you can run the generateParsers.sh script (which should be run after changes in the .jison file)

+Creating a new Course
+=
-Creating a new Course ( functionality still not fully corrected to work in this version) =
+> **Note:** functionality still not fully corrected to work in this version

 1. Go to **Settings -> Courses**
 2. Press **Create new**